wattero/Crypto-Desk/README.md

 ## Application properties

-For the crypto price data a CoinGecko API key is needed and set to `src/main/resources/application.properties`, template available at `src/main/resources/application.properties.template`
+For the news data a SerpApi key is needed and set in `src/main/resources/application.properties` to `serp.api.key`.

 ## Build